madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 ##Ubuntu Installation

 I disabled UEFI and secure boot, and used the peculiar *novo* button to get the Lubuntu USB boot.
 Lubuntu install using a [bootable](https://www.ubuntu.com/download/desktop/create-a-usb-stick-on-windows) UBS was fast.
-I fully removed the previous disk contents (but did not wipe the drive, just formated it, so former owner *p0rn* may be still there :).
+I fully removed the previous disk contents (but did not wipe the drive, just formated it, so the former owner *p0rn* may be still there :).

 ###Lubuntu 16.04